This is the ultimate WordPress SEO checklist.

 Step 56: Do some outreach.

-Personally, I think outreach is harder than writing good content and letting Google do the outreach for you.
+Personally, I think outreach is harder than writing good content and letting SEO do the outreach for you.
 Content from page #1 gets linked to by others that are writing content.

 But, at the the same time, getting links to your content does make Google value your content more and rank it higher.
 So if you see an opportunity to contact any other site to have them link to yours, go for it.

-Step 57: Write guest posts only for targeted, popular sites.
+Step 57: Write guest posts only for targeted, popular websites.

 Step 58: Accept quality guest posts.

-As you gain popularity, you’ll have people contacting you to submit guest posts to your site.
-Most of them will be spammers wanting to publish extremely low-quality content with a link to their client’s site.
+As you gain popularity, you’ll have people contacting you to submit guest posts to your website.
+Most of them will be spammers wanting to publish extremely low-quality content with a link to their client’s website.
 Don’t fall for it.

 Only accept guest posts in the same niche as your other posts.
 They should have the quality, length, and other factors that your posts have.